 \section{Proof of Lemma \ref{lem:KR-basic}}

-In this section we provide a proof of Lemma \ref{lem:KR-basic}.
+In this section, we provide a proof of Lemma \ref{lem:KR-basic}.
 The proof will be almost identical to that of Lemma 4 of \cite{pspin-second}, which may be immediately adapted to this case given if we prove the following result.

-\begin{lem} For $p,q\ge 5$, and $r,t\in \textup{(}-1,1\textup{)}$, we have that the Gaussian vector is non-degenerate, up to degenerices required by symmetries of the Hessian.
-That is, the vector is non-degenerate if one only takes elements of the Hessians above and on the diagonal. \end{lem}
+\begin{lemma} For $p,q\ge 5$, and $r,t\in (-1,1)$, we have that the Gaussian vector is non-degenerate, up to degeneracies required by symmetries of the Hessian.
+That is, the vector is non-degenerate if one only takes elements of the Hessians above and on the main diagonal. \end{lemma}